Anjanlc/Project1/README.md

 # Bookshop-Management-System

 Bookshop Management System is a powerful tool that helps to keep track of all the book and customer records .
-And, program is written in C++ .
+And, program is written in JAVA.

   Below are some features :